nuodb/migration-tools/README.md

 ### Dump data from an existing database ###

     $ bin/nuodb-migrator dump
         [source database connection, required]
             --source.driver=driver                               JDBC driver class name
             --source.url=url                                     Source database connection URL in the standard syntax jdbc:<subprotocol>:<subname>
             [--source.username=[username]]                       Source database username
             [--source.password=[password]]                       Source database password
             [--source.properties=[properties]]                   Additional connection properties encoded as URL query string "property1=value1&property2=value2"
-            [--source.catalog=[catalog]]                    Default database catalog name to use [--source.schema=[schema]]                      Default database schema name to use [output specification, required]
+            [--source.catalog=[catalog]]                         Default database catalog name to use [--source.schema=[schema]]                           Default database schema name to use [--source.auto.commit=[true | false]]                If set to true each individual statement is treated as a transaction and is automatically committed after it is executed, false by default
+        [output specification, required]
             --output.type=output type                            Output type (CVS, XML, BSON) [--output.path=[output path]]                        Path on the file system [--output.*=[attribute value]]                       Output format attributes
+        [migration modes]
+            [--data=[true | false]]                              Enables or disables table dump, true by default [--schema=[true | false]]                            Enables or disables schema dump, false by default [table dump options]
-        [table names, types & query filters, optional]
+            [table names, types & query filters]
                 [--table=table [table ...]]
 Table name
                 [--table.type=[table type [table type ...]]]
-Comma separated types of tables (TABLE, VIEW, SYSTEM TABLE, GLOBAL TEMPORARY, ALIAS, SYNONYM, etc) to process, by default only TABLE is included into dump
+Comma separated types of tables (TABLE, VIEW, SYSTEM TABLE, GLOBAL TEMPORARY, ALIAS, SYNONYM, etc) to process, by default only TABLE type is processed
                 [--table.*.filter=[query filter]]                Filters table records using specified filter by appending it to the SELECT statement after WHERE clause
-        [select statements, optional]
+            [select statements]
-            [--query=query]                                 Select statement
+            [--query=query [query ...]]
+Select statement
             [--time.zone (-z)=time zone]                         Time zone enables date columns to be dumped and reloaded between servers in different time zones
             [--threads (-t)=[threads]]                           Number of worker threads to dump data, defaulted to a number of available processors
             [--query.limit=[query limit]]                        Query limit is a maximum number of rows to split a table into chunks with LIMIT {limit} OFFSET {offset} syntax in a database specific way, where each chunk is written to a separate file.
 If a query limit is not given or is not supported by the migrator for a particular database queries are not split
+        [schema dump options]
+            [type declarations & translations]
+                [--use.nuodb.types=[true | false]]               Instructs the migrator to transform source database types to the best matching NuoDB types, where CHAR, VARCHAR and CLOB source types will be rendered as STRING columns, nuodb-types.properties file is a source of type overrides, the option is false by default
+                [--use.explicit.defaults=[true | false]]         Transforms source column implicit default values to NuoDB explicit defaults, the option is false by default
+                [--type.name=type name]                          SQL type name template, i.e. decimal({p},{s}) or varchar({n}), where {p} is a placeholder for a precision, {s} is a scale and {n} is a maximum size
+                [--type.code=type code]                          Integer code of declared SQL type [--type.size=[type size]]                        Maximum size of custom data type [--type.precision=[type precision]]              The maximum total number of decimal digits that can be stored, both to the left and to the right of the decimal point.
+Typically, type precision is in the range of 1 through the maximum precision of 38.
+                [--type.scale=[type scale]]                      The number of fractional digits for numeric data types [--table.type=[table type [table type ...]]]
+Comma separated types of tables (TABLE, VIEW, SYSTEM TABLE, GLOBAL TEMPORARY, ALIAS, SYNONYM, etc) to process, by default only TABLE type is processed
+            [--meta.data.*=[true | false]]                       Includes or excludes specific meta data type (catalog, schema, table, column, primary.key, index, foreign.key, check, identity, column.trigger) from the generated output, by default all objects are generated
+            [--script.type=drop [create]]                        Comma separated types of statements to be generated, default is drop & create
+            [--group.scripts.by=[table | meta.data]]             Group generated DDL scripts, table by default [--identifier.quoting=[identifier quoting]]          Identifier quoting policy name, minimal, always or fully qualified class name implementing com.nuodb.migrator.jdbc.dialect.IdentifierQuoting, default is always
+            [--identifier.normalizer=[identifier normalizer]]    Identifier transformer to use, available normalizers are noop, standard, lower.case, upper.case or fully qualified class name implementing com.nuodb.migrator.jdbc.dialect.IdentifierNormalizer, default is noop

 ### Load data to a target NuoDB database ###